ByteProject/Puny-BuildTools/README.md

 This part of the documentation aims to give you a real-life example of how one would work with the Puny BuildTools.
 Let's assume for a moment you have that great vision for your next best-selling interactive fiction epos called "The Galaxy".

-The first thing you'll need to take care of is creating a project directory, then navigate to it via `mkdir Galaxy && cd Galaxy`.
+The first thing you'll need to take care of is creating a project directory and navigate to it via `mkdir Galaxy && cd Galaxy`.

 Next, initiate the project directory: `puny -i`.
 Afterwards, edit the configuration file with `puny -e`.
 In the editor view, change the STORY setting to `"galaxy"` and adjust SUBTITLE and LABEL to desired values.
 Save your changes.